dannmf/dannmf/README.md

 # <Hello!
 I'm Daniel Manoel 👋/>
-I'm 21 years old, graduated in Systems Analysis and Development from the College of Technology (FATEC) currently developing with Flutter & Dart.
+I'm 21 years old, graduated in Systems Analysis and Development from the College of Technology (FATEC) currently teaching Systems Development at SENAI.

 ## ⚡ Technologies